-This list of 8 colors will be the input for your scanner.
+This list will be the input for your scanner.

-- Now create a set of only the unique colors you will need to paint the house. - Now "scan" 2 more houses (by generating two more lists of 8 colors) and create a new set that contains only the colors needed to paint all three houses. - Are there any "unpopular" colors that where not used in any of the houses?
-Create a program that will generate a set of these "unpopular" colors once all three houses have been scanned.

-14. A school decides to partner students together with "study buddies" from the other school based on exam scores.
+- Now create a set of only the unique colors you will need to paint the house. - Now "scan" 2 more houses (by creating two more lists of 50 colors) and create a new set that contains only the colors needed to paint all three houses. - 14.
+A school decides to partner students together with "study buddies" from the other school based on exam scores.
 Create two sets (each with 30 elements) of randomly generated numbers from 80 to 100.

-Then find all the students grades that do NOT have a partner (create a set of the grades who do not have a matching grade in their partner school).
+Then find all the students grades that do NOT have a partner (great a set of the grades who do not have a matching grade in their partner school).

-Complete the following University of Waterloo contest problems.
+Complete the following University of Waterloo contest problems

 (Please attempt each using sets)